Koby1997/CuttlefishLights/README.md

 So if you do not have the 5 Volt 10 Amp power supply for the light strip and you are powering the lights through the Arduino, you connect the red wire to 5V and the black to Ground.
 The data line gets connected to the Digital in 6 pin (It can really be any other pin, I just chose this one to keep my wires organized).
 I am not sure, but I think that the data line should only go one way.
-What I mean by that is that the arduino should connect to the female side of the arduino.
+What I mean by that is that the arduino should connect to the female side of the lights.
 I read in some places that it is bad to try it the other way.
 If you connect your wires this way, just know that the Arduino is not powerful enough to power the LED strip to its full potential.
 If you try, you will see that when trying to light the strip, the LEDs will start to turn red and just stop.
 If you want to see for yourself, this will happen when you try to make every LED white.
 To make the light white, the Red, Blue, and Green light have to be turned on all the way in the LED.